polterguy/polterguy.github.io/dashboard/databases/index.md

 ---
 title: Databases
-description: Magic allows you to automatically generate unit tests, or integration tests.
-The assumptions component allows you to automatically run all such tests to sanity check your system's health.
+description: The databases component allows you to manage your connection strings, connect to external databases, and create new SQLite databases in Magic.
 og_image: "/images/assumptions.jpg"
 header:
   image: /assets/images/wizard-asking-oracle-of-delphi.webp